Best Practices for Effective Dashboards

 In Tableau Desktop—Right-click the field in the Data window and select Show Filter.

-In Tableau Server or Tableau Online—In the toolbar click Show/Hide Cards > Filters.
+In Tableau Server or Tableau Cloud—In the toolbar click Show/Hide Cards > Filters.

 You can customize each filter for different types of data.
 For example, you can show filters as multi-select check boxes, single select radio buttons, or drop-down lists, etc. You can include a search button, the option to show all fields, null controls, and more.
 You can also edit the title of a filter to give your viewers clear instructions for interacting with the data.

 You can use the Highlight button on the toolbar to set up highlighting between views.
 When highlighting is turned on, a selection in one view will highlight related data in the other views.
 You can turn on highlighting for all fields or select specific fields.
 For more information about the different methods you can use to highlight data, see Highlight Actions(Link opens in a new window).

 You can also display a highlighter that allows your customers to highlight parts of a view based on what they enter or select.